astronomer/airflow-provider-great-expectations/docs/getting-started.md

 ### Manage Data Source credentials with Airflow Connections

-The Great Expectations Airflow Provider includes hooks to retrieve connection credentials from third party Airflow Connections.
+The Great Expectations Airflow Provider includes functions to retrieve connection credentials from other Airflow provider Connections.
 The following external Connections are supported:

 #### Supported Connection Types